-Central Conference of American Rabbis Code of Ethics
+Central Conference of American Rabbis Code of Ethics: Standards of Rabbinic Behavior

 As rabbis, we are expected to abide by the highest moral values of our Jewish tradition: personal conscience and professional integrity, honorable social relationships, and the virtues of family life.
 As teachers and role models, we are called upon to exemplify the ideals we proclaim.
 Should we fail, we need to do t’shuvah: ask forgiveness, avoid repetition, and make restitution whenever possible.